glpaparelli/faang-shui/java/core/collections-and-data-structures/Java Iterator.md

 Iterators are supported in the Java Collection Framework: interface `Iterator<T>`.
 They exploit [[Java Generics]], as collections do.

-Iterators are usually defined as nested classes (non-static private member classes): each iterator instance is associated with an instance of the collection class.
+Iterators are usually defined as [[Java Inner Classes#Inner Classes|Inner Classes]], and each iterator instance is associated with an instance of the collection class.

-Usually we have a nested private class in the collection that implements `Iterator<T>` (implements the method defined in the interface: `hasNext()`, `next()`) and the collection implements `Iterable<T>`, meaning it exposes the method `iterator()` that retrieve an iterator (an instance of the nested private class)
+Usually we have a nested private class in the collection that implements `Iterator<T>`, meaning that it implements the method defined in the interface: `hasNext()`, `next()`.

-*example:*
+Then the collection implements `Iterable<T>`, meaning it exposes the method `iterator()` that retrieve an iterator: an instance of the nested private class.

+**Example:**
 ```java
 public class BinTree<T> implements Iterable<T>{